graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 However, the field responses must be shapes which can be merged.
 For example,
-scalar values must not differ.
+scalar types must not differ.
 In this example, `someValue` might be a `String`
 or an `Int`:

 ```graphql counter-example